 Professor Aarti Ramaswami of ESSEC Business School, Asia-Pacific together with George F. Dreher at the Kelley School of Business and Tom Dougherty from Trulaske College of Business, follows up with Part 2 of the feature on the influence of partners on career attainment.

-By Tom Gamble.
+Bitter C-suite Symphony of Life: Your partner, your career by Tom Gamble.
 Related research: Women Reaching the Senior Executive Suite: A Framework of Life Partner Advocacy and Power, George F. Dreher, Aarti Ramaswami, Thomas W. Dougherty in the journal Research in Human Resource Management.

 The partner as a Career Resource